 How is a Reservation Agreement different to exchange?

 Unlike an exchange, the Reservation Agreement is implemented at the point of offer agreed.
 If a reservation agreement is not in place; both buyer and seller can change their mind at any point before exchange of contracts on everything from price to inclusions and even walk away from the sale - which happens in over 30% of property transactions causing great stress and expense to all those involved - not least missing out on moving.
 The Reservation Agreement from Gazeal creates a binding agreement to ensure both parties proceed to exchange fairly and in a timely manner - giving more certainty and greater security to everyone.

 What happens if there is a problem during a Reservation Period?

 When the Digital Reservation Agreement by Gazeal is drawn up specific clauses can be included that all parities agreed to; further changes can be made during the agreement by mutual consent - so, as always it is fair.
-In the unlikely event that mutual agreements can't be met, arbitration (dispute resolution) is carried out by an independent judge and QC.
+In the unlikely event that mutual agreements can't be met, arbitration (dispute resolution) is carried out by an independent Judge and King's Counsel.

 How do I find out more information without obligation?

 You can ask your agent if they are Gazeal Approved; only the very best most forward thinking agents work with Gazeal with strict criteria for joining; if they are not already approved - it might be that they are on the waiting list and your call will help expedite that.
 Alternatively; contact Gazeal directly so they can help you find a Gazeal approved agent and give you any advice you might need.

 What information is collected at the start?